HappyFaceMonitoring/HappyFace3/docs/module_dev.rst

 ======================
 The module class is derived from :class:`hf.module.ModuleBase` and the naming should be CamelCased.
 For the database table names, the CamelCase name is converted to camel_case.

+Any class defiving from :class:`hf.module.ModuleBase` found in the modules directory somewhere is considered a HappyFace module.
+It is then checked if

 Special Class Variables
 -----------------------
 HappyFace makes use of class wide variables to define several aspects of the module.